May 19, 2021

 Unlocking the ESOP Sale Price Deduction

 An employee-owned company is permitted to make an annual contribution to its ESOP trust, equivalent to 25% of its eligible payroll.
-The trust uses this contribution to repay an internal loan, made by the plan sponsor, to facilitate the original leveraged transaction (see below).
+The trust uses this contribution to repay an internal loan, created by the plan sponsor, to facilitate the original leveraged transaction (see below).

 High Payrolls, Accelerated Tax Deduction Accruals

-1. Sell an additional equity stake to the ESOP and secure new sale price deductions;
+- Sell an additional equity stake to the ESOP and secure new sale price deductions;

-2. Convert to an S corp, when permissible, and secure ESOP tax advantages in perpetuity (any earnings attributable to ESOP-owned equity in an S corp are shielded from federal and most state income taxes).
+- Convert to an S corp, when permissible, and secure ESOP tax advantages in perpetuity (any earnings attributable to ESOP-owned equity in an S corp are shielded from federal and most state income taxes).

 Overcoming Cash-Based Accounting Liabilities

 In the event of a third-party or private equity transaction, this tax liability can erode sale value.
-An employee stock ownership plan transaction is subject to the same taxes, but the previously discussed ESOP tax deductions can reduce or eliminate a cash-to-accrual to liability.
+An employee stock ownership plan transaction is subject to the same taxes, but the previously discussed ESOP tax deductions can reduce or eliminate a cash-to-accrual liability.
 That buffer can make a significant difference in terms of sale proceeds.

 Consult Your Advisors

 Of course, the ESOP tax implications referenced here are nuanced.
 An employee ownership sale is a multifaceted transaction with unique costs and benefits.
-It should not be viewed as a fool-proof path to tax deductions.
+It should not be viewed as a foolproof path to tax deductions.
 Instead, a leveraged ESOP transaction, or a secondary sale, merits careful planning with relevant tax, accounting, and financial advisors.

 But, when an employee stock ownership plan makes sense for all relevant stakeholders, it can drive meaningful benefits for already high-performing companies – especially those in the staffing and professional services industries.